 What are Permitted Messages?

 Amazon divides permitted messages into two types: Necessary Permitted Messages and Proactive Permitted Messages.
-Here’s what you need to know about both and where they overlap and differ.
+Here’s what you need to know about both:

 |Necessary Permitted Messages||Proactive Permitted Messages|